Yale-BIM/f21-assignments/assignment-5/Train_Google_Cloud_Engine.md

 ## Getting Started with the Compute Engine of Google Cloud

 1. If you don't have a Google Cloud account already, create one.
-Go to the http://cloud.google.com/ website and clock on "Compute.
+Go to the http://cloud.google.com/ website and click on "Compute.
 Build smarter, build faster".
 In the next page, click on `TRY IT FREE` and **log in with your Yale email.** If you are creating a new account, select "Individual" as account type.

 2. Once you have a Google Cloud account, go to your Console.
 Create a new project for the course assignments.

 3. Finally, follow the steps in [this tutorial](https://cloud.google.com/compute/docs/quickstart-linux) to create a Virtual Machine.
-To work on the assignment-3, we suggest that you use the following custom configuration for your machine:
+As a reference for Assignment 5, past editions of the course have used Virtual Machines from Google Cloud with the following specifications:

     - **Name:** bim-a5
     - **Region:** us-central1 (Iowa)